Hello Families! Would you like to:

 Growing Eden is a garden-based program for parents and their children of all ages.
 We especially welcome families who are refugees, low-income or new immigrants from the neighbourhood who are interested in learning about the pleasures of growing and eating your own garden harvest.

-We meet Tuesdays from 11:00 am to 2:00 pm to plant, tend and harvest food from our garden, and share recipes and anecdotes.
-At Growing Eden, we build community and connect with each other bi-weekly from March to June, and weekly in July to August.
+We meet Tuesdays in small groups at 11am, noon or 1pm to plant, tend and harvest food from our garden, and share recipes and anecdotes.
+At Growing Eden, we build community and connect with each other bi-weekly from March to June, and weekly July to August.
 Growing Eden finishes the final week of August, with a date in September to put the garden to bed for the season.